 Boots and Enchantments

-Boots of Mobility make getting around the map much faster, so by trading some of the defenses provided by the other boots, you will be able to gank more often.
+Mobility Boots make getting around the map much faster, so by trading some of the defenses provided by the other boots, you will be able to gank more often.
 Comes down to play style and personal preference.

 With the introduction of Spirit of the Ancient Golem, Mercury's Treads aren't the only real option for tenacity anymore, and this opens up the boots slot for Ninja Tabi.
 Now you can have both reduced crowd control affects AND reduced damage from auto attacks, making you a much better tank.